olooney/oranlooney.com/content/quotes/_index.md

 <br>&mdash;Stevie Wonder

-"There is a cult of ignorance in the United States, and there always has been.
-The strain of anti-intellectualism has been a constant thread winding its way through our political and cultural life, nurtured by the false notion that democracy means that 'my ignorance is just as good as your knowledge.'"
-<br>&mdash;Isaac Asimov

 "The world would be a much simpler place if one could bring about social change merely by making a logically consistent moral argument."
 <br>&mdash;Peter Singer

-"Any sufficiently crappy research is indistinguishable from fraud."
-<br>&mdash;Andrew Gelman
+"This too shall pass."
+<br>&mdash;Persian Adage

+"A ship in harbor is safe, but that's not what ships are built for."
+<br>&mdash;John A. Shedd

+"Our responsibility is to do what we can, learn what we can, improve the solutions, and pass them on."
+<br>&mdash;Richard P. Feynman

+### Ignorance

+"The trouble with the world is that the stupid are cocksure and the intelligent full of doubt."
+<br>&mdash;Bertrand Russell

+"Ignorance more frequently begets confidence than does knowledge."
+<br>&mdash;Charles Darwin

+"For the great enemy of truth is very often not the lie&mdash;deliberate, contrived and dishonest&mdash;but the myth&mdash;persistent, persuasive, and unrealistic.
+Too often we hold fast to the cliches of our forebears.
+We subject all facts to a prefabricated set of interpretations.
+We enjoy the comfort of opinion without the discomfort of thought."
+<br>&mdash;John F. Kennedy

+"If they can get you asking the wrong questions, they don't have to worry about answers."
+<br>&mdash;Thomas Pynchon, *Gravity's Rainbow*

+"I have a foreboding of an America in my children's or grandchildren's time&mdash;when the United States is a service and information economy; when nearly all the manufacturing industries have slipped away to other countries;
+when awesome technological powers are in the hands of a very few, and no one representing the public interest can even grasp the issues; when the people have lost the ability to set their own agendas or knowledgeably question those in authority; when, clutching our crystals and nervously consulting our horoscopes, our critical faculties in decline, unable to distinguish between what feels good and what's true, we slide, almost without noticing, back into superstition and darkness...
+The dumbing down of American is most evident in the slow decay of substantive content in the enormously influential media, the 30 second sound bites (now down to 10 seconds or less), lowest common denominator programming, credulous presentations on pseudoscience and superstition, but especially a kind of celebration of ignorance."
+<br>&mdash;Carl Sagan

+"There is a cult of ignorance in the United States, and there has always been.
+The strain of anti-intellectualism has been a constant thread winding its way through our political and cultural life, nurtured by the false notion that democracy means that my ignorance is just as good as your knowledge."
+<br>&mdash;Isaac Asimov

+"If we are to have another contest in the near future of our national existence, I predict that the dividing line will not be Mason and Dixon's but between patriotism and intelligence on the one side, and superstition, ambition and ignorance on the other."
+<br>&mdash;Ulysses S. Grant, 1879

+"Either America will destroy ignorance or ignorance will destroy the United States."
+<br>&mdash;W.E.B.
+Du Bois

 ## Humor